coolbutuseless/oomph/README.md

 [![R-CMD-check](https://github.com/coolbutuseless/oomph/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/coolbutuseless/oomph/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`oomph` is a technical demonstration of using a *hashmap* to do fast named lookups of data in lists and vectors.
+`oomph` is a technical demonstration of using a hash for fast named lookups of data in lists and vectors.

+Internally this is just a hashmap in C which maps strings to integers.
+To R, this appears as a minimal perfect hash where each string maps to its index.

 The hashed lookup can be **1000x** faster than R’s standard lookup method (depending on number of elements in original object and the